PathickHalder/GLP1R/README.md

-Rate constants between the residue-residue pairs of the GLP-1R in active and inactive states for All Atom and Coarse Graining models.
+Rate constants between the residue-residue pairs of the GLP-1R in active and inactive states for All Atom and Coarse Grained models.
 The degrees of freedom of residues are included based upon the AMBER forcfefield model.